BatGap Logo

 Rick: It might be.

 Tom: And traditionally it’s been a method.
 I mean, there are lots of different traditional methods.
-But traditionally one of the methods is just to sort of hypnotize yourself into believing that you are pure consciousness.
-And do it for like years.
+But traditionally, one of the methods is just to sort of hypnotize yourself into believing that you are pure consciousness.
+And do it for years.

 Rick: Yeah.
 That’s kind of what Nisargadatta did.
-He said, “My Guru told me I was the self and I just believed him and I just hung on to that for dear life and after three years I realized it”.
+He said, “My guru told me I was the Self, and I just believed him and hung on to that for dear life.
+After three years, I realized it.”

 Tom: Yeah, exactly.
 And that’s like a faith-based teaching.